 330 Race in the City.
-Fall (4), Spring (4).

-This class examines how race and class have been built into urban and suburban spaces in the U.S. and offers students a variety of opportunities to explore, research and map the cities we live in
+This class examines how race and class have been built into urban and suburban spaces in the U.S. and offers students a variety of opportunities to explore, research and map the cities we live in.

 334 Native American Environmental Issues.
-Spring (4).

 This course focuses on indigenous philosophies relating to creation and struggles for the land.
 It explores the situation in the Americas prior to contact, specific indigenous people, and current conflicts over land, resources, and environmental racism.
 Students will develop a holistic understanding of the Native ecological philosophies and environmental issues.
-Offered in alternate years.

 335 Race, Gender and Public Policy.
-Fall (4).

 This class explores the connection between race, gender and public policy making in America, past and present.
 We will focus on specific case studies of welfare systems, foster care, housing or criminal justice systems, and explore race and gender inequalities.
-Offered in alternate years.

 342 Race and Social Protest.
-Spring (4).

 Explores how people of color collectively mobilized and re-shaped social/political attitudes and forms of civic participation while challenging patterns of racism in search of social equality.
 Students study various ideological perspectives, leadership styles, and political events that influenced the civil, feminist, labor, and human rights movements.
-Offered in alternate years.

 345 Whiteness and Anti-Racism.
-Fall (4), Spring (4).

 The course examines the social construction of whiteness and traces how whites are implicated in the formation and continued existence of racism.
 The course also explores how whites have and can be effective allies in anti-racist activities.
-Offered as needed.

 346 Native American Religions and Worldviews.
-Spring (4).